 Christina joins the RIZE staff after her first season as the varsity head coach at Los Altos High School.
 She is recognized for having the winningest season in program history.
 A Bay Area native, she began playing lacrosse her junior year in high school and went on to play Division III lacrosse at Allegheny College (PA).
 In her 4 years as a student-athlete, Christina split time between the goal and on attack.
 During her time at Allegheny, she became a member of the Student-Athlete Advisory Committee (SAAC) executive board and was elected SAAC Co-President her senior year.
 She was also selected to attend the 2016 NCAA Division III Convention in San Antonio, Texas.
 Christina was also chosen to be a Branch Rickey Mentee by the North Coast Athletic Conference, working closely with her Athletic Director to help fulfill both student-athletes' and facility needs.
 This summer she will head to the Women's National Lacrosse Tournament to coach the Norcal 2 team.
-Christina is the head coach for the STEEL team.
+Christina is the head coach for the FIRE team.

 Julianne Jochym (Coach JJ)

 Coach JJ joins RIZE this summer after a full year with the Menlo-Atherton Grizzlies.
 JJ has a prolific lacrosse resume.
 Coach JJ coached the PA Express for 2 years as well as coached/refereed multiple West Chester University run lacrosse camps, clinics and tournaments.
 JJ also has a lot of experience with one-on-one coaching.
 JJ played for a travel lacrosse club from grades 6-12 for multiple teams including the PA Express, Phantastix and the West Chester Blitz.
 JJ went on to play collegiately for the West Chester University Women’s Lacrosse Team.
 Her honors include the WCU Women’s Lacrosse Athletic Scholarship, NCAA Women’s DII Lacrosse Semi-Finalist (2011), NCAA Women’s DII Lacrosse Championship Runner-Up (2012) and the PSAC Women’s Lacrosse Champions (2013).
 We are so excited to have such a talented and seasoned coach on board with RIZE!
-JJ is the assistant coach for the FIRE team.
+JJ is an assistant coach for RIZE.

 Allie Da Car (Coach Allie)

 Coach Allie currently plays Division I lacrosse for Stanford.
 She Played and started all 20 games for the Cardinal in goal.
 She has amassed a career-best 137 saves.
 Allie tied a career-high 14 saves twice (Harvard - Feb.
 27 & USC - Apr.
 30).
 She earned IWLCA All West/Midwest Region second team and made the All-MPSF second team, MPSF All-Tournament team, MPSF All-Academic team, and was the MPSF Defensive Player of the Week.
 Coach Allie finished ranked 17th in NCAA in save percentage (.484), 22nd in NCAA in goals-against average (8.07), 24th in NCAA in saves, ranked 47th in NCAA in Saves Per Game (6.85).
 In High School, Allie was regarded as the top goalie in Northern California, DaCar helped Amador Valley to the East Bay Athletic League title and into the North Coast Section Division I final in 2013.
 In 2014, Allie registered a 6.30 goals against average, and captained Amador Valley to a 22-1 overall record and a second straight NCS Division I championship.
 Allie was an honorable mention All-American.
 Off the field, Allie is a National Merit Scholar and was selected as the NCS Scholar Athlete of the Year for spring sports.
 Allie has raised money for Invisible Children, which helps liberate women, children and kidnapped soldiers in Uganda.
 Allie will be with us this summer in June before she heads to Vietnam to participate in Stanford’s ACE program, “ACE allows me to give back to a community while enabling me to see a part of the world I have never seen before.
 I am excited to use my experience as a student-athlete to bring change to a community and bring individuals together through sports, recreation and learning."
-Allie is the head coach of the WHITE team.
+Allie is an assistant coach for RIZE.